WeatherWaterClimateServices/wwcs/ServerSetup/MySQL/README.md

     DROP DATABASE IF EXISTS Machines;
     DROP DATABASE IF EXISTS SitesHumans;
     DROP DATABASE IF EXISTS WWCServices;
-    DROP DATABASE IF EXISTS meteo;
-    DROP DATABASE IF EXISTS wwcs;

 In development it would be convenient to include these statements in the initial migration.
 But it would be dangerous as well if the file was accidentally run in